GAIA-X4PLC-AAD/ssi-to-oidc-bridge/README.md

   }
 ]
 ```

+> [!IMPORTANT] >`credentialID` helps us to extract the correct claims from the
+> VC.
+Ideally, it should be an integer string starting from 1 and incrementing
+> by 1 for each policy object in a policy file.
+It helps us to identify from
+> which VC the claims should be extracted.

 A login policy is always an array of objects that represent expected Verifiable
 Credentials.
 For each expected credential, we have to specify a unique ID used